samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ## Supported `chrome.*` APIs

 The following APIs are supported, in addition to [those already built-in to Electron.](https://www.electronjs.org/docs/api/extensions)

-Although certain APIs may not be implemented, some methods and properties are still defined as noops.

 <details>
 <summary>Click to reveal supported APIs</summary>